Majdi-Aref/rock-paper-scissors/README.md

 - Test description: This test checks the functionality of the "Scissors" button.
 - Steps:
   - Click on the "Scissors" button.
-- Expected Results:
+- Expected results:
   - Clicking on the "Scissors" button would make a message in the "Round result" paragraph appear, which would establish the result of a game's round (tie, a player wins, or the computer wins).
   - If a player or the computer wins a round, the player's score or the computer's score would be incremented by 1 respectively.
   - When a player or the computer wins 10 rounds, the game buttons would be disabled, the "Reset and Play Again" button would come into sight, and a message would pop up in the final result's paragraph reporting that a player or the computer would have won the game and inviting a player to click on the "Reset and Play Again" button to play a new game.
-- Actual Result: The actual result is identical to the expected result.
+- Actual results: The actual results are identical to the expected results.
 - Two images below registered that the "Scissors" button is fully functional.

 ![Image 1 documenting the functionality of the "Scissors" button](readme-images/testing-scissors-button-1.png)

 ![Image 2 documenting the functionality of the "Scissors" button](readme-images/testing-scissors-button-2.png)

 ## 8. 4.
-Testing the function that disables the game buttons as a player of the computer wins a game
+Testing the Function That Disables the Game Buttons as a Player or the Computer Wins a Game

-- Test description: This test makes sure that the game buttons are disabled as a player or the computer wins a game.
+- Test description: This test makes sure that the game buttons are going to be disabled as a player or the computer wins a game.
 - Steps:
   - Click on the game buttons repeatedly until a player or the computer wins a game.
-- Expected Results: As soon as a player or the computer wins a game, all three game buttons will be disabled at the same time.
+- Expected result: As soon as a player or the computer wins a game, all three game buttons will be disabled at the same instant.
-- Actual Result: The actual result is identical to the expected result.
+- Actual result: The actual result is identical to the expected result.
 - An image beneath registered that the game buttons are disabled as a player or the computer wins a game.

 ![An image documenting that the game buttons are disabled as a player or the computer wins a game](readme-images/testing-disabling-game-buttons.png)